teeparham/gemdiff/README.md

 2. The GitHub repository must have tagged releases to show compare views.

 3. The versions must be tagged using the standard name format of v1.2.3.
+If you find gems that do not tag releases, submit an issue to the gem maintainer to tag their releases.
 If you find gems that follow a non-standard format (such as 1.2.3), please open an issue or submit a pull request.
 See [`lib/gemdiff/outdated_gem.rb`](https://github.com/teeparham/gemdiff/blob/master/lib/gemdiff/outdated_gem.rb).